-The case discovery module of Traverse automatically surfaces stable relatives or any positive supports that can serve as a reunification option or impact the child's life (for example, a youth basketball coach who was once mentioned in an email by a former worker more than two years ago).
+The case discovery module of Traverse automatically surfaces stable relatives or any positive supports that can serve as a placement/kinship care option or impact the child's life (for example, a youth basketball coach who was once mentioned in an email by a former worker more than two years ago).
 This increases the likelihood of placement stability and helps to avoid a crisis within a placement that could result in a disruption.

 For young adults on the verge of aging out of the system, Traverse allows independent living team members to identify adult and peer supports from within the voluminous case history, strengthening the young adult’s pathway to normalcy and independence.
 This can make a dramatic difference in determining whether youth emancipating from care end up homeless on the street or can make a successful transition to living on their own.

 Consolidate information from multiple sources to optimize a child’s path to permanency.

 The sheer volume of information coming in from multiple workers and service providers over an extended period of time is daunting and often insurmountable.